-- " Develop a parental and community support strategy to help parents and carers on how to best support their child's learning.
-Encourage schools to listen to children and young people as they engage with their learning and supporting them in achieving their aspirations. - " Support schools to embed a whole-school approach to family and community engagement; - " Encourage schools to develop community partnerships and multi-agency working in order to strengthen family engagement, improve standards and have a positive impact on learning outcomes for those learners from poorer backgrounds; - " Support schools and Local Authorities to invest in the learning environment of community schools to secure stronger engagement with parents and carers outside traditional hours.
+" Further develop and implement the national PDG strategy across the region. engagement support strategy Encourage schools to listen to children and young people as they engage with their learning a Develop a parental and community support strategy to help parents and carers on how to best support their child's learning.
+Encourage schools to listen to children and young people as they engage with their learning and supporting them in achieving their their aspirations. " Support schools to embed a whole-school approach to family and community engagement; " Encourage schools to develop community partnerships and multi-agency working in order to strengthen family engagement, improve standards and have a positive impact on learning outcomes for those learners from poorer backgrounds; Support schools and Local Authorities to invest in the learning environment of community schools to secure stronger engagement with parents and carers outside traditional hours.